Dryspell/flowfoundry/README.md

 **Date Completed:** January 3, 2025

-The Flowfoundry platform now has **production-ready pages and content** with:
+The Stratalace platform now has **production-ready pages and content** with:

 #### **🏗️ Infrastructure Foundation**